Runlength-Limited Sequences and Shift-Correcting Codes: Asymptotic Analysis: Introduction

-In Section \ref{sec:space} we state several properties of the code space $ \myS_{d,k}(n) $ that are needed to derive the bounds in Sections \ref{sec:main_da} and \ref{sec:main_d1} but are also of possible interest in other settings.
-In particular, we determine the capacity of the noiseless channel with $ (d, k) $-constrained \emph{constant-weight} inputs, i.e., the exponential growth-rate of $ |\myS_{d,k}(n,wn)| $ as $ n \to \infty $.
-To the best of our knowledge this quantity has not been characterized before, even though enumeration and encoding/decoding algorithms for constant-weight $ (d, k) $-constrained sequences have been studied in several works \cite{kurmaev2, kurmaev}.
+In Section \ref{sec:space} we state several properties of the code space $ \myS_{d,k}(n) $ that are needed to derive the bounds in Sections \ref{sec:main_da} and \ref{sec:main_d1} but are also of independent interest.
+In particular, we determine the capacity of the noiseless channel with $ (d, k) $-constrained \emph{constant-weight} \footnote{Constant-weight $ (d, k) $-constrained sequences have been studied previously in several works \cite{kurmaev2, kurmaev}.} inputs, i.e., the exponential growth-rate of $ |\myS_{d,k}(n,wn)| $ as $ n \to \infty $.